-Step 3: Now, taking D and E as centers and with a radius more than half of DE, draw an arc to intersect each other at F.
+Step 3: Now, taking D and E as centers and with the same radius as taken in the previous step, draw two arcs to intersect each other at F.

-Step 4: Draw ray BF.
+Step 4: Join B to F and extend it as a ray.
 This ray BF is the required angle bisector of angle ABC.

 Angle Bisector Theorem

 Let's now understand in detail an important property of the angle bisector of a triangle as stated in the previous section.
 This property is known as the angle bisector theorem of a triangle.
 According to the angle bisector theorem, in a triangle, the angle bisector drawn from one vertex divides the side on which it falls in the same ratio as the ratio of the other two sides of the triangle.